 If there is any deviation from the above, the Investigating Officer must check and ensure that the circumstances of the operation have not changed before obtaining authorisation and/or beginning the use or conduct the CHIS.
 Where there has been a change in circumstances the authorisation will need to be revised before it is submitted and the authorisation reviewed if authorisation has been given.

-Applications for authorisation for use of a CHIS - Information required from Investigating Officer
+Applications for authorisation for use of a CHIS -How the form must be completed by the Investigating Officer